sina-salek-finance/us-equities-portfolio-demos/README.md

 # us-equities-portfolio-demos

 ## Description
 This project showcases a machine learning-based portfolio optimisation strategy specifically designed for US equities.
 By seamlessly integrating risk and alpha factors while accounting for linear transaction costs, it aims to achieve superior performance.
-At the heart of this strategy is a sophisticated Random Forest-based non-overlapping estimator, which significantly enhances medium-frequency trading by effectively amalgamating diverse alpha factors.
+At the heart of this strategy is a Random Forest-based non-overlapping estimator, which significantly enhances medium-frequency trading by effectively amalgamating diverse alpha factors.
 For a comprehensive evaluation of these factors, Alphalens is employed to rigorously assess their performance.
 The strategy is further validated through extensive backtesting, ensuring robustness and reliability.
 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)